zagui440s/personalCP/week-01/day4/python-list-methods-modules.md

 You can also write your own modules, which allows for you as the author to organize your code and group it together for ease of use.
 To put it very simply, a module is a file of Python code that you bring into other files.
 Let's take a look at an example:

 ### Python modules
+- Modules are simply files with the “. py” extension containing Python code that can be imported inside another Python Program.

 ```python
 ## file1.py